ambroseus/why-monorepo/quotes.md

 There are two basic types of Monorepos are huge repositories containing all the code maintained by a company or project specific Monorepos like Babel, React

+__monorepo !== monolith__.
+Quite the contrary, because monorepos simplify code sharing and cross-project refactorings, they significantly lower the cost of creating libs, microservices and microfrontends.
+So adopting a monorepo often enables more deployment flexibility.

+Monorepo-style development is a software development approach where:
+- You develop multiple projects in the same repository.
+- The projects can depend on each other, so they can share code.
+- When you make a change, you do not rebuild or retest every project in the monorepo.
+Instead, you only rebuild and retest the projects that can be affected by your change.

 ## What is an monorepo?
 The repository contains more than one logical project (e.g. an iOS client and a web-application).
 These projects are most likely unrelated, loosely connected or can be connected by other means (e.g via dependency management tools)
 The repository is large in many ways: Number of commits, Number of branches and/or tags, Number of files tracked, Size of content tracked (as measured by looking at the .git directory of the repository)